For most of us, a job search, fortunately, is NOT something we do often enough to be really proficient.

 A 2018 CareerBuilder study revealed that 20% of employer expect job candidates to have an online presence.
 That number will increase.

-A respected Microsoft study (link below) revealed that 79% of employers in the USA check out applicants using a search engine before considering them for a job!
+A respected Microsoft study from 2010 revealed that 79% of employers in the USA check out applicants using a search engine before considering them for a job!

 When employers find something bad, even if the bad stuff is about someone else with the same name, the application (or resume) is rejected.